Easter: May 6th

 Other Commemorations: St. Peter Nolasco, Priest (RM); St. John before the Latin Gate (Hist)

-According to the 1962 Missal of Bl.
-John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. John before the Latin Gate.
+Today marks the older observance of St. John before the Latin Gate in Rome, Italy.
 A tradition mentioned by St. Jerome, which goes back to the second century, says St. John the Apostle was taken to Rome under the Emperor Domitian and plunged into a cauldron of boiling oil; by a striking miracle he came out safe and sound from this torture.
 A church dedicated in honor of St. John was built near the Latin Gate, the spot referred to by the tradition.

 St. John before the Latin Gate